rcnunes/ZOINHOZX/README.md

 If you want to edit tape format files (.TAP), you will also need to install "ZX-Edit" and "ZX-BlockEdit" from Claus Jahn.

 NB: Unfortunately, it seems Claus Jahn has stopped maintaining his suite of tools and its host web page.
-You will have to look for copies of it in Sinclair ZX Spectrum related web repositories.
+You will have to look for copies of it elsewhere in Sinclair ZX Spectrum related web repositories.

 # DEPLOYMENT: